 Click a topic, or press the enter key on a topic, to reveal its answer.

-Print an application form and fill it out.
+Print the appropriate application form and fill it out.
+There are four types available.

-LPC cannot issue a work permit unless applicants correctly describe the existing condition of a building and the proposal to alter it.
-Floor plans, elevation and section drawings, photo montages, models, material samples, and written specifications are among the kinds of materials that will adequately describe a building and the proposal to alter it.
+LPC cannot issue a work permit unless applicants correctly describe the existing condition of a building and the proposed work.
+Floor plans, elevation and section drawings, photo montages, models, material samples, and written specifications are among the kinds of materials that will adequately describe a building and the proposed work.

-After filling out the application, read LPC's Guidelines and Materials Checklists for Performing Work on Landmarked Buildings to determine the descriptive materials you'll need to complete your application, and ensure a permit can be issued as quickly as possible.
+Use the LPC Permit Guidebook to determine the descriptive materials you'll need to complete your application, and ensure a permit can be issued as quickly as possible.
+For FasTrack and Expedited Certificate of No Effect applications, materials and other requirements are listed on the form itself.

 As you gather the necessary materials to complete your application, you are welcome to contact LPC if you have questions.